rqelibari/pygonal/README.md

 Tests
 -----

-Planar requires nose for testing.
+Pygonal requires nose for testing.
 You can install it for Python 2.x using easy_install::

     easy_install nose

 For Python 3.x, you can download and install distribute from here: